Gene Essentiality Lab

-Focusing on genetic screens in mammalian cell lines, we seek to decipher the complex web of relationships that governs how eukaryotic cells process information, respond to their environments, and transform into cancer.
-As part of The University of Texas MD Anderson Cancer Center, we also search for emergent vulnerabilities of tumor cells, and we collaborate extensively with preclinical and clinical researchers to translate these findings into new therapeutic opportunities
+We seek to decipher the complex web of relationships that governs how eukaryotic cells process information, respond to their environments, and transform into cancer.
+As part of The University of Texas MD Anderson Cancer Center, we also search for emergent vulnerabilities of tumor cells, and we collaborate extensively with preclinical and clinical researchers to translate these findings into new therapeutic opportunities.
+As part of this work, we develop computational and experimental tools for CRISPR-mediated genetic engineering in mammalian cells.

 Research